Difficulty: Class III (one IV)

 The next few miles have some fun rapids as well as many camps and small lodges typically used for the last night of river trips.
 Solitude and Tacoma Camps are among the most popular large sites, but there are many wonderful smaller campsites in this section of the Rogue.

-At mile 30.5 you'll see Flora Dell Creek on river right, a popular stop for lunch on the last day because of a beautiful waterfall a quick hike from the river.
-This section of the river is also commonly known as the Flora Dell Flats because it's a long section of flat water through a beautiful canyon.
+You’ll see Flora Dell Creek on river right, a popular stop for lunch on the last day because of a beautiful waterfall a quick hike from the river.
+This section of the river is also commonly known as the Flora Dell Flats because it’s a long section of flat water through a beautiful canyon.